Difference Between Dew Point and Humidity

 Main Differences Between Dew Point and Humidity

-1. Dew point is generally used to show water content in the air.
+1. Dew point is used to show water content in the air.
 Humidity is the comparison of the water content in the air and how much the air can hold.

 2. Dew point is expressed in Celcius or Fahrenheit, whereas this is not the case in measuring Humidity.